fbpx

 Adaptation to Double Sessions

 If you are not accustomed to having double sessions in your training program, it will take some getting used to.
-Slowly work this scheduling into your life, and take it easy on the weights.
+Slowly work this scheduling into your routine, and take it easy on the weights.

 If you plan on going to classes given at your local gym instead of lifting weights on the floor, remember that these sessions are most likely not “runner-specific.”
-These classes may be more of a HIIT style class, with the main goal being calorie burn, weight loss and fat loss.
+These classes may be more of a HIIT-style class, with the main goal being calorie burn, weight loss, and fat loss.

 If you are a runner, you already do plenty of cardio ever day.
 Ask the coach giving the class about running-specific exercises focusing on strengthening your muscles, with a limited cardio component.
 You don’t want to tire yourself out more than necessary for running.

-Final Tips For Weight Training
+Final Tips For Double Sessions

 Be Consistent